-The amount of money you will earn in your lifetime is fixed — you just don’t know what the number is yet.
+The amount of money you will earn and spend in your lifetime is fixed, you just don’t know what the number is yet.

 Even though that’s exactly what’s happening.

 People often say money is infinite but time is not.
-They’re wrong.
+They are wrong.

 If you have a Bachelors degree, you will earn approximately $1.8 million in your lifetime.